CharlesCtno/Skadi/VISION.md

 ### Evolution
 - **Phase 1 (done):** Floating "?" button, filter bar hidden but preserved in code
 - **Phase 2 (done):** Keywords from journal + Skadi integration (Mode 1 & 2)
-- **Phase 3 (optional):** Skadi could fully replace filters; search bar remains for direct lookup
+- **Phase 3 (done):** Skadi could fully replace filters; search bar remains for direct lookup

 ---

 ## The Journal

 ### Bike Tab
-Full narrative travel writing—the story of the adventure, not a technical route sheet.
+Full narrative travel writing the story of the adventure, not a technical route sheet.
 Structured like a travel book with occasional technical details woven in naturally.
 Each portion of a bike track (one day of a multi-day trip) links to its own Markdown file under `journal/` (rich formatting, photos, embedded HTML where needed).
 A trip is a consecutive adventure (rest days included) under one **Project**.

 **Bike sheet:** Fixed **10 columns A–J** (see `docs/BIKE_SHEET_SCHEMA.md`).
 Column **J** holds the immersive journal Markdown path (`journal/…`).
 The summits tab uses a different layout (column T for journal).